LEWIS/UPSHUR COUNTY Local Emergency

 II.
 Membership

-Membership on the LEPC shall be by application to the Committee with subsequent approval by the SERC as established in Chapter 15, Article 5-1 of the West Virginia Code.
+Membership on the LEPC shall be by application to the Committee with subsequent approval by the SERC as established in Chapter 15, Article 5A-7 of the West Virginia Code.

 A. Composition of the Committee

 Management and control of the Committee is lodged in its membership.
-The desired minimum number of member representatives in each category is shown and indicates one representative from each county or facility:
+The desired Member and Representative categories are shown below and indicate one voting Member from each category per county.

 1. Elected Local Officials